j2labs/quickness/README.md

 # Quickness 11.10

 This is a tool for deploying system configurations to Ubuntu systems easily.
+The "11.10" above maps the code here to Ubuntu 11.10.
+Things will be upgraded when new Ubuntu's come out.

 It's just a few shell scripts for now, but I'm certain it will evolve as I figure out great ways to deploy and configure servers.